solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

     sudo bash restore.sh
     ```

-> **NOTE** The target versions should be the same, or have similar
+> **NOTE** The target versions should be the same or have similar
-> encoding of the values in order for the DUMP/RESTORE command to
+> encoding of the values for the DUMP/RESTORE command to succeed.
-> succeed.

 ## Check success